Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

                                   is the prefered method of choice for nonlinear optimization.
 :doxy:`IRLS`                      Iterated Reweightes Least Squares.
 Performs second order optimisation using
                                   Newton steps and line seach in the optimal direction to ensure convergence.
-:doxy:`Quickprop`                 Approximates the error function locally as a parabola with independent variables.
+:doxy:`Quickprop`                 Approximates the objective function locally as a parabola with independent variables.
 :doxy:`SteepestDescent`           Follows the gradient in the direction of steepest descent with fixed step size.
 ================================  =================================================================================